Diario Hoy (Argentina): Closure

-On January 4, 2018 Marcelo Balcedo, who held the position of morning director, was arrested in Uruguay with his wife Paola Fiege, accused of the crimes of money laundering, smuggling and international trafficking of firearms, ammunition, explosives and other related materials, "all in real repetition regime".
+On January 4, 2018, Marcelo Balcedo, who held the position of morning director, was arrested in Uruguay with his wife Paola Fiege, accused of the crimes of money laundering, smuggling and international trafficking of firearms, ammunition, explosives and other related materials, "all in real repetition regime".
 In response, Myriam Renée Chávez de Balcedo stepped back in as director and laid off more than a hundred employees, including journalists, photographers, cameramen, and editors.

 At this stage the paper reduced its circulation, ended free distribution and began to charge (10 to 15 pesos), and some weekends did not distribute a print edition, among other adjustments made by its director.

 On the morning of October 18, 2018, Myriam Renée Chávez de Balcedo was arrested by order of federal judge Ernesto Kreplak, accused of illicit association, money laundering, and defrauding for 64 million pesos in the SOEME, the guild led by his son, Marcelo Balcedo, in prison since January 2018.
 Later, Court No. 3 of La Plata granted him house arrest and ordered an embargo for 400 million pesos.
-Given this situation, the editor of the newspaper published a final cover and editorial on November 2, 2018 with the title: "Judge Kreplak: Do not be a donkey, ideas are not killed."
+Given this situation, the editor of the newspaper published a final cover and editorial on November 2, 2018, with the title: "Judge Kreplak: Do not be a donkey, ideas are not killed."

 Since November 3, 2018, print distribution has ceased.
-The website went down on November 4, 2018, and is remains offline.
+The website went down on November 4, 2018, and remains offline.

 Paper Carriers

 The paper carriers who distributed the paper were dismissed from their jobs via a WhatsApp message:

-“Good morning, I hereby inform you that on Saturday, November 3, the newspaper closed its doors.
+"Good morning, I hereby inform you that on Saturday, November 3, the newspaper closed its doors.
 Unfortunately and with great pain I have to tell you that the judicial pressure that was exerted viciously against this newspaper makes this happen!!!!
 Any other news I will communicate!
 Of course, I appreciate the stamina that many of you have put in over the years, and especially this last year when everything was complicated!!!
-Thanks and regards.”
+Thanks and regards."